gwannon/ideasRoleras/Point-n-click/EnigmaOfTheApePeninsula.md

 \sinc

-## El enigma de la Península del Simio
+## The enigma of the Ape Peninsula

 &nbsp;